 - 1. institutional clients,

 - 2. retail clients.

 - 3. treasury and investments,

-- 4. brokerage business,

-- 5. other (not allocated to the segments).
+- 4. other (not allocated to the segments).

 The Institutional Client business line covers transactions made through Business Centres, branches and the Bank's Head Office with corporate clients, small and medium-sized enterprises and micro-enterprises.
 The Retail Clients business line includes transactions with private individuals.